Giving feedback

 Stars, dismisses, and filter overrides are togglable: only the most recent state matters.
 If you star a paper, unstar it, then star it again, the refinement flow sees that it's currently starred.
 Intermediate states are kept in history but don't count as signal on their own.

-Comments are different — each one is a separate entry.
+Paper comments and general comments are different — each one is a separate entry.
 A second comment doesn't replace the first.
 If you leave "interesting method" on Monday and "but the evaluation is thin" on Tuesday, the flow sees both, in order.

 Practical consequence